TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/3UseTheUpgradeWizard/Index.rst

 missing tables and columns will be shown and you'll be able to execute queries sufficient to add them.

-After that go on to the next wizard.
+After you added these tables and columns, go on to the next wizard.

 The "Version Compatibility" wizard sets the compatibility version of your TYPO3 installation to the new version.
 This allows your Frontend